Climbs

 Midnight Lightning Boulder problem 7B 16

 Allegedly conceptualised by John Yablonski whilst under the influence of LSD.
-Named after the Jimi Hendrix song as it was considered as unlikely as lightning striking at midnight.
+Named after the Jimi Hendrix song as it was considered as unlikely as lightning striking at midnight and for the lightning bolt shaped hold.

 References